 &lt;sup>9 California Department of Housing and Community Development Guidance, 2021, page 9.
-Town of Atherton 2023-2031 Housing Element - DRAFT August 2022
+Town of Atherton 2023-2031 Housing Element - DRAFT January 2023

 History of segregation in the region.
 The United States' oldest cities have a history of mandating segregated living patterns-and Northern California cities are no exception.
-ABAG, in its recent Fair Housing Equity Assessment, attributes segregation in the Bay Area to historically discriminatory practices-highlighting redlining and discriminatory mortgage approvals-as well as "structural inequities" in society, and "self-segregation" (i.e., preferences to live near similar people).
+ABAG, in its Fair Housing Equity Assessment, recent attributes segregation in the Bay Area to historically discriminatory practices highlighting redlining and discriminatory mortgage approvals-as well as "structural inequities" in society, and "self-segregation" (i.e., preferences to live near similar people).
+The narrative below applies regionally and is not solely specific to the Town of Atherton.

 Researcher Richard Rothstein's 2017 book The Color of Law: A Forgotten History of How Our Government Segregated America chronicles how the public sector contributed to the segregation that exists today.
-Rothstein highlights several significant developments in the Bay Area region that played a large role in where the region's non-White residents settled.

-This history of segregation in the region is important not only to understand how residential settlement patterns came about-but, more importantly, to explain differences in housing opportunity among residents today.
+Rothstein highlights several significant developments in This history of segregation in the region is important not only to understand how residential settlement patterns came about-but, more importantly, to explain differences in housing opportunity among residents today.
 In sum, not all residents had the ability to build housing wealth or achieve economic opportunity.
 This historically unequal playing field in part determines why residents have different housing needs today.